sebastienvercammen/ptc-acc-gen/README.md

   Set nicknameFile: true, in [config.js](config.js).

   The list of unique usernames must be stored in [nicknames.json](nicknames.json).
 An example is available on the repo.

-  2Captcha Configuration:

-  Edit config.js and set useAutoCatcha (yes, aware of the mistake but it's consistenly used so no harm) to true, and define your 2captcha api key.
-  Run normally.